-Like I mentioned, The Roommate surprised me in many good ways.
-When people said “Don’t judge a book by its cover.”
+As I mentioned, The Roommate surprised me in many good ways.
+When people said, “Don’t judge a book by its cover.”
 THIS IS WHAT THEY MEAN.

 The moment I learned about Josh being a sex worker, I buckled up in my seat because I knew I was going to be on a wild ride and while it was one, there were also other aspects of the story that were really heartwarming and touching.